Frequently Asked Questions

 We feel that the term 'befriending' reinforces a type of relationship that crops up again and again within refugee support projects, of making a distinction between people as either 'helped' or 'helper', 'befriendee' or 'befriender', 'mentee' or 'mentor' - there is a reason why none of us use these words to describe our regular, everyday friendships!
 You can't make truly equal, genuine and authentic friendships when meeting within these inherently unequal roles.
 We are just introducing people as individuals so they can get to know each other as equals.

 Why don't we use the term 'volunteering'?

 We do!
 Our volunteers help us run the organisation, they give up their time to work with us for free on anything from fundraising to advocacy.
-On the one-to-one project, we don't call people a 'volunteer' as it's just about meeting people and making friends!
+On the social side, we don't call people a 'volunteer' as it's just about meeting people and making friends!
 If you look at people with refugee status as another worthy cause to give up your time for, then you are just reinforcing the status quo.
-If on the other hand, you just want the opportunity to make friends with someone who you wouldn't normally meet, you are going to be perfect for the one-to-one project!
+If on the other hand, you just want the opportunity to make friends with someone who you wouldn't normally meet, you are most likely really going to enjoy being a part of Refugee Connection.